-I would highly recommend this assessment as a tool for staff appointment and retention.
-It would be advisable to use it for a workforce in terms of staff development.
-This assessment not only identifies the right people for an organization but continues as a management tool.
-Thanks, I believe I have made improvements in my performance following my assessment.
-Tanushree Handoo - Founder, i-being, India
+I highly recommend CAST as a tool for staff appointment, retention, and workforce development.
+This assessment not only identifies the right people for an organisation but continues as a management tool.
+Thanks, I believe I have made improvements in my performance following my assessment with you.